Staff ‘Heartbroken’ as US Aquarium Sees Third Beluga Whale Die

 The whale, named Karabali, was announced dead by the Mystic Aquarium on Tuesday this week, having first become unwell in November.

 “This loss weighs heavily on us, especially our animal care staff.
-It is defeating and disheartening as the team works fiercely and with immense compassion to ensure these whales receive world-class care in sickness and health,” a statement from the Aquarium read.
+It is defeating and disheartening as the team works fiercely and with immense compassion to ensure these receive world-class care in sickness and health,” a statement from the Aquarium read.

 Workers at the aquarium first noticed Kharabali swimming abnormally in November.
 Veterinarians undertook blood work on the whale, but results fluctuated.